-Margnification, by the conceptual art collective Akleriah, is a live street intervention that challenges the perception of the space in which the performance takes place.
+Margnification, by the conceptual art collective Akleriah, was a live street intervention that challenged the perception of the space in which the performance took place; as if the wind had blown away the sadness leaving nothing behind but the physical remnants of Margate.

 The airy mix of experimental and classical music represents the feeling of Margate; the sea with the seagulls and the half empty town, worn out cobbled streets and air of past glory, a decadent nostalgic feeling of what it might’ve been, of the ravishing past, of the emptiness now.
 As if the wind has blown away the sadness leaving nothing behind but the physical remnants, a monument to mankind’s triumphant moments.